lzwjava/blog-source/_posts/en/2025-01-08-ai-workflow-en.md

 ---
 layout: post
-title: "New Platforms Powered by AI Workflows"
+title: New Platforms Powered by AI Workflows
+translated: false
 ---

 - Workflows are systems where large language models (LLMs) and tools are orchestrated through predefined code paths.[^1]